UX | guardian | Air Force | Technology | decison logic | carson

 Over 50% of 17 to 21-year-olds in the United States do not have a parent or relative who was in the military.
 Because of this, they usually have limited knowledge of the military and its offerings.
 There are 20 million 17 to 21-year-olds in the United States, but only 4.4 million are eligible to join the military and only 465,000 are compelled to join.

 The Aim High App was created to draw in non-traditional recruits while expanding non-traditional networking.
-The app opens communication channels using rich “social-like” content to communicate with families and friends of recruits in ways that create a positive network, leading to recruiting success and career retention.
+The app opens communication channels using rich “social-like” content to communicate with the families and friends of recruits in ways that create a positive network, leading to recruiting success and career retention.

 This new user experience for potential recruits and their families creates a significant increase in civilian exposure to the opportunities the Air Force provides, a more efficient line of communication for recruiters, and an increase in quality candidates for the Air Force.